 Celebrating Manitoba Artists – with Fairmont Winnipeg

 Pulse Gallery is partnering with Fairmont Winnipeg to showcase the exceptional talent of Manitoba artists.
-Current work available for sale in the hotel lobby and the Gold Lounge has been created by local artists Amanda Onchulenko, Charlie Johnston, Leslie Franklin, and Marim Daien Zipursky.
+Current work available for sale in the hotel lobby and the Gold Lounge has been created by local artists Cindy Dyson, Leslie Franklin, Weldon Neufeld, Ann Rallison, Dawn Schmidt, and Mohan Tenuwara.

 Fairmont Winnipeg